 To promote clinical effectiveness research at CHOP, the center

-Our work focuses on six methodological pillars to promote clinical effectiveness research at CHOP:
+Our work focuses on five methodological pillars to promote clinical effectiveness research at CHOP:

 These pillars and our work are guided by a strategic plan, which outlines our vision and goals of progressing clinical effectiveness research into the future of pediatric care.
 We’re increasing our capacity to strengthen our center and serve patients and their families.